Shaw Boulevard station: EDSA Central concourse

-The southern EDSA Central concourse (also referred to as Building B) provides direct access to Greenfield Pavilion Mall (formerly EDSA Central), which in turn provides indirect access to the Greenfield District and the nearby jeepney terminal.
+The southern EDSA Central concourse (also referred to as Building B) provides direct access to Greenfield District Pavilion (formerly EDSA Central) mall, which in turn provides indirect access to the rest of Greenfield District and nearby jeepney terminals.
 Exiting through this concourse is provided through escalators and a bifurcated staircase from the southern end of the main platforms.
-Unlike the Shangri-La concourse which is a standalone building, the EDSA Central concourse is encapsulated within the Pavilion Mall and is located inside its structure.
+It also provides indirect access to Parklea Centre, Cityland Grand Central Residences, and ANF Commercial Center, which is located across Sultan Street.
+Unlike the Shangri-La concourse which is a standalone building, the EDSA Central concourse is encapsulated within the Greenfield District Pavilion and is located inside its structure.

 Station platforms

 The station's main platforms consist of two island platforms with the outer sides serving the northbound and southbound tracks respectively, and the inner side serving the single reserve track.
 The platform space for the reserve track also doubles as additional platform space for commuters embarking and disembarking the trains during peak hours.

 Elevated walkway

-A narrow, elevated walkway on the 2nd level of the station (outside of the fare gates) can be accessed at the midway of the Shaw Boulevard intersection escalators on the northern concourse.
+A narrow, elevated walkway on the second level of the station (outside of the fare gates) can be accessed at the midway of the Shaw Boulevard intersection escalators on the northern concourse.
 This provides access to the southern concourse and the establishments directly connected to it.
 Despite being at level with the platform, this walkway is not accessible without passing through the fare gates.